 The course then heads west along a dirt track past the Rocky Point swamp and into the ‘single persons quarters’ following the bitumen road through to the Rocky Point boat ramp – this is aid station #3 which is at the 14km mark.
 From here runners will run along the white sandy beach on hard sand for approximately 1km before leaving the river bank slightly and following a track through the bush to the Albatross Hotel, where the bottle shops drive through will be setup with aid station #4.
 Cold one anyone??

 Runners will then head out onto the public road for a short period before following the bitumen bike track over Trunding Creek, past the shopping centre and into the Weipa Caravan Park (where the toilets will be available for use if needed).
 Once through the caravan park runners will be onto the dirt road which passes by the Weipa freshwater lakes.
 Aid station #5 will be at kilometre 20.4km and will be a full service aid station with water, electrolyte, fruit, gels and toilets.
 This is also the change over mark for the Team events and major spectator vantage point.

 This aid station will be passed again on the way back and is the ideal location for spectators as it has lots of shade, children’s playground, toilets and seating.

-At kilometre 24.5km runners will be off the dirt road and back onto bitumen as they pass Mitre 10 (and aid station #6).
-A sharp left at the end of the industrial estate will see runner travers a short dirt track section before rejoining the bitumen bicycle path heading back north towards the township of Weipa.
+At kilometer 24.5km runners will be off the dirt road and back onto bitumen as they pass Mitre 10 (and aid station #6).
+A sharp left at the end of the industrial estate will see runner travel a short dirt track section before rejoining the bitumen bicycle path heading back north towards the township of Weipa.
 The turnaround point for the marathon will be clearly marked at the 27.5km mark.

 From the turnaround point, runners head back the way they came along the bitumen bicycle track, passing Mitre 10 (aid station#6) and following the same dirt road around the lakes (and aid station #5) and through the caravan park.